PrefectHQ/prefect/docs/core/idioms/script-based.md

 As of Prefect version `0.12.5` all storage options support storing flows as source files instead of pickled objects.
-This means that flow code can change in between (or even during) runs without needing to be reregistered.
+This means that flow code can change in between (or even during) runs without needing to be re-registered.
 As long as the structure of the flow itself does not change, only the task content, then a Prefect API backend will be able to execute the flow.
 This is a useful storage mechanism especially for testing, debugging, CI/CD processes, and more!

 ### Enable script storage

-Some storage classes (e.g. `GitHub`, `GitLab`, `Bitbucket`, ...) only support script based storage.
+Some storage classes (for example, `GitHub`, `GitLab`, `Bitbucket`, and `CodeCommit`) only support script-based storage.
 All other classes require you to opt-in by passing `stored_as_script=True` to the storage class constructor.

 ### Example script based workflow